 Async/multi-process support is either non-existent or requires complex

 The lack of extension points has led many test libraries to invade the private internals of the Test::Builder singleton, or to monkey-patch its methods.
 These hacks are inherently fragile and the more the test ecosystem proliferates such things, the more likelihood that mixing arbitrary test libraries will break in unexpected ways.

 - Testing test libraries requires either parsing TAP or checking against specific strings.
 This is hard, leaving many test libraries poorly tested, if at all.
 When there are tests, the tests are fragile.
 Overall, this limits the ability of test library authors to evolve TAP itself.

 - More generally, having the test library so tightly coupled to TAP means that the capabilities of the library are limited to what TAP supports and there's no easy way to use the standard testing library, but output results in a different form (e.g. xUnit-style).

-In addition, the current Test::Builder was judged to be heavy and slow, holding too much state and doing to much repetitive work.
+- The current Test::Builder is heavy and slow, holding too much state and doing to much repetitive work.

 - Invite people to install latest dev in their daily perls for feedback

 - Write document explaining how to do so and how to roll-back